petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/sales-funnel-opportunity-progress/mapping-buyer-sales-process.md

 * Demonstrating capabilities, often via a customized demo, is a critical part of the evaluation phase.
 * Depending on the buyer, ROI and TCO calculations might also be required.
 * It is important the buyer confirms that the offering and solution being put together for them is what they want.
-* You will also need to put together a SOE.
-That could mean listing on high evel all the things that need to happen before the MVP goes live.
+* You will also need to put together a _sequence of events_.
+That could mean listing on high level all the things that need to happen before the minimum viable product (MVP) goes live.
 This will help you to count backwards to help the buyer understand also when there’s the time to have the contracts signed.

 To confirm the value and the process: